ShiroHanaF8/MFCColorButton/README.md

 # MFCColorButton

-This is class test for push like radio button control which is suitable for Windows 11.
+This is class sample for push like radio button control which is suitable for Windows 11.